mz026/universal-redux-template/README.md

 - Use whatever tool to upload this app to server. ([Capistrano](http://capistranorb.com/) is a good choice.)

 - Run `$ NODE_ENV=production npm install` on server
-  - After the installation above, `postinstall` script will run automatically, building front-end related assets under `dist/` folder.
+  - After the installation above, `postinstall` script will run automatically, building front-end related assets and rev-ed server code under `dist/` folder.

 - Kick off the server with: